Springer basic sets and modular Springer correspondence for classical types: Introduction

 The unitriangularity properties of the decomposition matrices are related to the notion of \emph{basic sets}, which are subsets of the set of ordinary irreducible characters.
 Usually an order on the characters is fixed.
 We define the more precise notion of \emph{basic set datum}, where the order is the first half of the structure, the other half being an injection from the modular characters to the ordinary characters.
-This is because we will consider several orders at the same time.
-The definition and first properties of basic set data are the subject of Section \ref{sec:basic set data}.
+This is because we will consider several orders simultaneously.
+The definition and first properties of basic set data are the subject of \S \ref{sec:basic set data}.
+The main point is that if we have two basic set data whose order relations are comparable (i.e. one is finer than the other), then the injection has to be the same.

-In Section \ref{sec:springer basic sets}, we will see that the Springer correspondence gives rise to basic set data for Weyl groups.
-The situation is much simpler when the characteristic $\ell$ does not divide the orders of the components groups of the centralizers of the nilpotent elements.
-As an illustration, we rederive the modular Springer correspondence for general linear groups using this language.
+In \S \ref{sec:springer basic sets}, we will see that the Springer correspondence gives rise to basic set data for Weyl groups.
+The situation is much simpler when the characteristic $\ell$ does not divide the orders of the components groups of the centralizers of the nilpotent elements: one may identify ordinary and modular local systems on nilpotent orbits with a common indexing set $\PG^{G}$, and the Springer order is directly induced by the closure inclusion of nilpotent orbits (local systems on the same nilpotent orbit are not comparable).
+This defines a canonical injection $\beta_\ell: \Irr \FM W \hookrightarrow \Irr \KM W$.
+As an illustration, we re-derive the modular Springer correspondence for general linear groups using this language, noting that the order on nilpotent orbits and the order relevant to the modular representation theory of the symmetric group are the same: the dominance order on partitions.

+From \S \ref{sec:DJ}, we consider only groups of classical types (over $\ov\FM_{p}$ with $p$ odd).
+We recall results of Dipper and James, which in particular provide a basic set datum, for a very coarse order.
+In particular, we get an injection $\gamma_{\ell}: \Irr \FM W \hookrightarrow \Irr \KM W$.
+At the combinatorial level, this is the inclusion of $\ell$-regular bipartitions into all regular bipartitions (for type $D_{n}$, one has to take unordered bipartitions, possibly with decorations; to have a uniform notation, we call $\Bipart_{W}$ the set of bipartitions which is relevant to $W$).